“To the LAW and to the TESTIMONY: if they speak not according to this word,

 From then on, they became ardent Commandment keepers, and willingly,

-Not to be saved, of course, (for only grace saves), but out of gratitude,
+Not to be saved, of course ('cause only grace saves), but out of gratitude,

 You see, though God is a God of love, He’s a God of justice also,

-He knowing that law has its rightful place, both above and down below.
+Knowing that law has its rightful place, both above and on Earth below.

-For without law — either in Heaven or on earth — there’d be anarchy,
+'Cause without law, either in Heaven or on Earth, there’d be anarchy;

 And that true happiness only comes when such boundaries are heeded.

-Though they want their child to respond to such out of love, (naturally),
+Though they want their kids to respond to such out of love (naturally),

 They realize that despite such a response, rules are still necessary.